-Police say they'd already been investigating Castillo and Julio Salcedo Contrer, who allegedly ran from the home after the blast.
-They tracked him down in New Jersey, where he's awaiting extradition back to the Bronx.
+Police said they'd already been investigating Castillo and Salcedo-Contrer, who allegedly ran from the home after the blast.

-"We are devoted to getting everyone who was in involved and I'm very certain we will, a lot of effort bringing them to justice," Mayor Bill de Blasio said.
+"We are devoted to getting everyone who was in involved and I'm very certain we will, a lot of effort bringing them to justice," New York Mayor Bill de Blasio said.

 PHOTOS: Explosion in the Bronx